 - No Back-up Water Supply – If certain components of your combi boiler breakdown then you can be left with no heating or hot water.

 - Limited Usage – With a combi boiler you are limited with usage.
 You can’t run more than one hot tap at the same time.
 Therefore, they are less ideal for large households with multiple bathrooms.

 Do you need a new boiler?
 Request a free boiler quote from Woods Building Maintenance today.
 We can install your new boiler within 24 hours of your enquiry.
 All our engineers are on the Gas Safe Register so, you can have peace of mind that all work carried out by us is completed safely and efficiently to the highest standard.
 Our engineers are experienced in installing a range of boilers from leading brands including Ideal, Viessmann, Vaillant and Worcester Bosch.
 If you need a new boiler quote call us on 0330 3530 365 or contact us online.

-Woods Building Maintenance are a specialist planned and reactive maintenance company.
-We offer our planned and reactive maintenance services to both domestic and commercial customers across the North of England.
+Woods Building Maintenance are a specialist reactive maintenance company.
+We offer our reactive maintenance services to both domestic and commercial customers across the North of England.
 Our maintenance services are available 24/7, 365 days a year supported by our own 24/7 helpdesk.

 Our services include: